AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 In the process of implementing the building blocks, arithmetics, comparisons and the actual algorithm:

 1. I found out some new capabilities of Typescript
-2. I reminded myself of some maths fundamentals
+2. I reminded myself of some math fundamentals
 3. I wrote my first and hopefully not last blog post
 4. I found myself a new hobby